MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Fault-Tolerance.md

 |    16               |    ✓                 |    ✓                   |    ✓                |    ✓              |    ✓        |

    >[!TIP]
-   > With Storage Spaces Direct, 'fault domains' typically refers to the number of servers.
+   > The number of fault domains usually refers to the number of servers.
 The number of drives in each server does not affect which resiliency types you can use, as long as you meet the minimum requirements for Storage Spaces Direct.

-### Dual parity layout and efficiency, hybrid (SSD + HDD)
+### Dual parity efficiency for hybrid deployments

 This table shows the storage efficiency of dual parity and local reconstruction codes at each scale for hybrid deployments which contain both hard disk drives (HDD) and solid-state drives (SSD).